unexpectedpanda/retool/readme.md

 # Retool

-> ⏳ Retool is [on hiatus from September until December](https://github.com/unexpectedpanda/retool/issues/283).
+> ⏳ Retool is [on hiatus from September until December, 2023](https://github.com/unexpectedpanda/retool/issues/283).
 There will be no updates during this time.

 **This is the source repository for Retool.
 For downloads, installation instructions, and documentation, see the [website](https://unexpectedpanda.github.io/retool/).**